-10 Summarise the process to register a lease interest.
+Summarise the process to register a lease interest.

-The lease can be noted in the Operational Register by a request in writing signed by both parties and providing details of the lessee (as operator of the aircraft), and information on whether the lessee shall assume strict third party liability pursuant to the Act on Damage Caused to Third Parties by Air Carriage (1922) (see questions 32 and 33).
+The lease can be noted in the Operational Register by a request in writing signed by both parties and providing details of the lessee (as operator of the aircraft), and information on whether the lessee shall assume strict third-party liability, pursuant to the Act on Damage Caused to Third Parties by Air Carriage (1922) (see questions 32 and 33).

-The lease may be registered in the Rights Register, and the following documents should then be submitted: SWEDEN Advokatfirman Vinge an original application form (available on the Swedish Transport Agency's website) to be signed by the lessee;
+The lease may be registered in the Rights Register, and the following documents should then be submitted:

-- the original lease agreement, together with two certified copies thereof: - a certified copy of the lessee's birth certificate, or if the lessee is a corporate entity, a certified copy of the certificate of registration not older than six months; and - a document proving that the person acting on behalf of the lessor is an authorised signatory of the lessor.
+- an original application form, signed by the lessee; - the original lease agreement, together with two certified copies thereof; - a certified copy of the lessee's birth certificate, or if the lessee is a corporate entity, a certified copy of the certificate of registration not older than six months; and - a document proving that the person acting on behalf of the lessor is an authorised signatory of the lessor.

-There is no cost for the actual registration of a lease in the rights register, but the cost of obtaining a certificate (ie, proof of right of lease) is currently 12,700 Swedish krona.
+There is no cost for the actual registration of a lease in the rights register, but the cost of obtaining a certificate (ie, proof of right of lease) is currently 8,000 Swedish kronor.